yashchandak/yashchandak.github.io/_pages/about.md

 <br>

-I work as a postdoc for [Prof. Emma Brunskill](https://cs.stanford.edu/people/ebrun/) at Stanford University.
-My research interests are mostly at the intersection of reinforcement learning and machine learning, specifically on the sub-topics related to continual learning, non-stationarity, safety, off-policy data, and other challenges stemming from real-world applications in education and healthcare.
+I work as a postdoc for [Prof. Emma Brunskill](https://cs.stanford.edu/people/ebrun/) at [Stanford University](https://www.stanford.edu/).
+I received my PhD at the [University of Massachusetts](https://www.umass.edu/), where I was fortunate to be advised by [Prof. Philip Thomas](https://people.cs.umass.edu/~pthomas/).

 <br>
-I received my PhD at the [University of Massachusetts](https://www.umass.edu/), where I was a member of the [Autonomous Learning Lab (ALL)](http://www-all.cs.umass.edu/) and was fortunate to be advised by [Prof. Philip Thomas](https://people.cs.umass.edu/~pthomas/).
+My interests are at the intersection of foundation models, decision making, and formal reasoning.
+I have also worked on strategic data collection under unobserved confounding, reward design, and different aspects of  continual and reinforcement learning.

 <br>
 My Resume/CV can be found [here](/docs/Resume.pdf).